Sir Thomas Dilke1

 Last Edited=29 Jan 2011

-Sir Edward Bagot, 2nd Bt. was born on 23 May 1616.1 He was the son of Sir Hervey Bagot, 1st Bt. and Katherine Aldersley.1 He married Mary Lampard, daughter of William Lampard, on 9 May 1641.1 He died on 30 May 1673 at age 57.1 He was buried at Blithfield, Staffordshire, England.2
+Sir Edward Bagot, 2nd Bt. was born on 23 May 1616.1 He was the son of Sir Hervey Bagot, 1st Bt. and Katherine Aldersley.1 He married Mary Lampard, daughter of William Lampard, on 9 May 1641.1 He died on 30 May 1673 at age 57.1 He was buried at Blithfield, Staffordshire, EnglandG.2

-He was admitted to Middle Temple in 1635.2 He matriculated at Trinity College, Oxford University, Oxford, Oxfordshire, England, on 20 February 1634/35.2 He held the office of Member of Parliament (M.P.) for Staffordshire in 1660.1 He succeeded to the title of 2nd Baronet Bagot, of Blithfield, co.
+He was admitted to Middle Temple in 1635.2 He matriculated at Trinity College, Oxford University, Oxford, Oxfordshire, EnglandG, on 20 February 1634/35.2 He held the office of Member of Parliament (M.P.) for Staffordshire in 1660.1 He succeeded as the 2nd Baronet Bagot, of Blithfield, co.
 Stafford [E., 1627] on 27 December 1660.1

 Children of Sir Edward Bagot, 2nd Bt. and Mary Lampard